 Congress mandates that researchers receiving federal funds must publish research results and distribute them to as wide an audience as possible.
-As one of the two founding research schools at UAF, the School of Natural Resources & Agricultural Sciences has generated plenty of research to report on over the last century.
+As one of the two founding research schools at UAF, the School of Natural Resources and Extension has generated plenty of research to report on over the last century.
 Topics cover a broad spectrum, from peony marketing to reindeer husbandry to the projected effects of climate change in the Arctic to the dynamics of forest soils in the taiga.

 AGROBOREALIS vol. 43 no. 1

 Global climate change, food security, wildlife management and tourism, water resources and knowledge generation, and the potential for Alaskans in the peony market.

 On the cover: Professor of Horticulture Meriam Karlsson in the controlled environment facility with “Sunny Smile” dwarf sunflowers, grown as part of a series of experiments to test crop response to light emitting diodes, or LEDs.
 Other crops tested with LEDs in 2012 included petunias and strawberries.
 AFES photo by Nancy Tarnai.

 The 2012 annual report highlights research by AFES and SNRAS scientists, including research into biomass production potential of poplar as a short-rotation bio-energy crop, timber evaluation for birch, aspen, and white spruce, environmental controls over peat accumulation, biochar application in subarctic soils, gray molds on peonies, sustainable livestock production, estimating visits to Denali National Park, and wildlife genetics.

 Sustainable Livestock Production in Alaska